Categories

 • Ecosystems, ecoregions, and corridors – Not parks/preserves in isolation

-• The potential to rebuild regions and even countries through the conservation platform: Communities and nations which are: Educated, hardworking, compassionate, nature-focused, healthy, strong, driven by actions, not profit, uncorrupted, ethical
+• The potential to rebuild regions and even countries through the conservation platform: Communities and nations that are: Educated, hardworking, compassionate, nature-focused, healthy, strong, driven by actions, not profit, uncorrupted, ethical

 • When the IAPF was set up in Zimbabwe in 2009, the country had the lowest life expectancy in the world for women – 34 years of age.